rphlmr/supa-fly-stack/README.md

 - **⚠️ IMPORTANT** [Create a shadow database in your PostgreSQL server](https://supabase.com/docs/guides/integrations/prisma#configuring-the-project-to-use-postgresql) within the same Supabase project using the `psql` CLI
   > **Note:** It's mandatory to use Prisma `prisma migrate dev`

   > **Note 2:** If you read this after you've already created your database, you must be careful if a migrate error suggests you to reset your database (It will delete all your data).
 This is because the new shadow db has no migration yet but your target db yes.
-The way I handle this is to manually `prisma migrate resolve --applied xxxx` my [previous migrations](https://www.prisma.io/docs/guides/database/production-troubleshooting#option-2-manually-complete-migration-and-resolve-as-applied).
+If `We need to reset the PostgreSQL database "postgres"` happen, the way I handle this is to manually `prisma migrate resolve --applied xxxx` my [previous migrations](https://www.prisma.io/docs/guides/database/production-troubleshooting#option-2-manually-complete-migration-and-resolve-as-applied).

 ```en
 DATABASE_URL="postgres://postgres:{STAGING_POSTGRES_PASSWORD}@db.{STAGING_YOUR_INSTANCE_NAME}.supabase.co:5432/postgres"